Vincit/objection.js/doc/includes/API.md

 ### Global query building helpers

 #### ref

 ```js
 const ref = require('objection').ref;
 ```

-Factory function that returns a `ReferenceBuilder` instance, that makes it easier to refer to tables, columns, json attributes and add casting to referred columns wihtout need to use raw queries.

-See [`FieldExpression`](#fieldexpression) for more information about how to refer to json fields.

 ```js
 import { ref } from 'objection';